CumulusNetworks/docs/content/version/cumulus-linux-321/Network-Virtualization/Lightweight-Network-Virtualization---LNV-Overview/LNV-Full-Example.md

  - /display/CL321/LNV+Full+Example
  - /pages/viewpage.action?pageId=5126919
 pageID: 5126919
-product: Cumulus Linux
-version: 3.2.1
-imgData: cumulus-linux-321
-siteSlug: cumulus-linux-321
----
-Lightweight Network Virtualization (LNV) is a technique for deploying [VXLANs](/version/cumulus-linux-321/Network-Virtualization/) without a central controller on bare metal switches.
+---Lightweight Network Virtualization (LNV) is a technique for deploying [VXLANs](/version/cumulus-linux-321/Network-Virtualization/) without a central controller on bare metal switches.
 This a full example complete with diagram.
 Please reference the [Lightweight Network Virtualization